drhsqlite/fossil-mirror/www/hooks.md

      launch a background process that waits until the hook script finishes and the transaction commits before it tries to access the repository database.

+  *  A push might not deliver all of the artifacts for a checkin.
+If Fossil knows that a /xfer HTTP request is incomplete, it will defer running the after-receive push for 60 seconds, or unti a complete /xfer request is received.

+  *  The list of artifacts delivered to standard input of the after-receive hook will not contain more than 24-hours worth of artifacts.
+If the backoffice has been shut down for a while such that after-receive hooks have not been running, and more than 24-hours of changes have accumulated since the last run of an after-receive hook, then only the most recent 24-hours is included in the input.

 ## Before-Commit Hooks